ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/glossary.md

 **LPU:** Groq’s Language Processing Unit; treated here as a compiler-scheduled deterministic compute engine optimized for inference.

+**GroqWare:** Groq’s software/tooling suite (vendor term); treat the official Groq documentation as the source of truth for components and support boundaries.

+**GroqFlow:** Groq’s model import/compile workflow/tooling (vendor term); in this playbook, it is the place you get: compilation, artifact metadata, and (ideally) performance reports.

+**GroqView:** Groq’s profiling/visualization tooling (vendor term); use it (or the current equivalent) to extract schedule-level evidence for “where time goes” beyond end-to-end latency.

+**GroqRack:** A rack-scale Groq deployment unit (vendor term); treat its topology/power/cooling/cabling constraints as “part of the machine,” not optional infra.

 **Pool:** A set of replicas serving the same compiled artifact and shape bucket(s), with its own admission control and queue.

 **Prefill:** The phase where the prompt tokens are processed to initialize attention/KV state for generation.